-| Infrared Spectroscopy of Novel Electronic and Magnetic Materials | |||
+Infrared Nano-Optics of Quantum Materials | |||

-Organic electronicsOrganic electronics is currently experiencing a surge of activities worldwide prompted in part by recent advances in achieving high electronic mobility, light emission over a broad range of frequencies, demonstration of spin valve operation with giant magneto-resistance and other effects.
+Organic electronics is currently experiencing a surge of activities worldwide prompted in part by recent advances in achieving high electronic mobility, light emission over a broad range of frequencies, demonstration of spin valve operation with giant magneto-resistance and other effects.
 Despite these encouraging premises, there are many roadblocks that hinder a broader proliferation of “plastic electronics” in contemporary technology.
 Arguably, the most significant of them is the challenge to achieve a comprehensive understanding of the fundamentals of charge injection and charge transport in polymers.
 Recently, in collaboration with A.J.
-Heeger(UCSB) we have succeeded in developing structures suitable for spectroscopic investigation of charge injection effect in the field effect transistor (FET) geometry.
+Heeger (UCSB), Vitaly Podzorov and Michael Gershenson (Rutgers), we have investigated charge injection effect in the field effect transistor (FET) based on organic molecular crystals [1] and polymers [2].
 Combined with IR microscopy these new experimental capabilities promise to deliver a comprehensive understanding of energy, length and time scales involved in the injection processes in the FET structures.
-This work is currently supported using funding from the NSF “Organics” program and from the Petroleum Research fund for this research area.
+This work is currently supported using funding from the NSF “Organics” program and from the Petroleum Research fund for this research area. (a): Molecular crystal FET's

 |||